abbysmal/gc-tracing/proposal.md

 - Ecosystem: the CTF ecosystem comes with various visualization tools and a C reference implementation bundled with a simple to use Python library.
 - Build the foundation to a tracing experience within the OCaml ecosystem:
-  CTF is a straightforaward and generic format.
+  CTF is a straightforward and generic format.
 Several users reported using it successfully within their own projects.
   We could attempt at providing a unified tracing user experience for the OCaml system.